cfxdevkit/cfxdevkit/README.md

 ## Hi there 👋 Welcome to **CFX DevKit**!

 This repository is a growing collection of resources designed to simplify and supercharge your **Conflux development journey**.
 Whether you're building for **Conflux Core** or **Espace**, you'll find tools and templates to get started quickly.

+> ⚠️ **Important Migration Notice**: This repository is undergoing a major restructuring to adopt a monorepo architecture with npm package management.
+All existing packages in this repository will be **deprecated and migrated** to the new unified toolkit structure.
+For the latest developments and new packages, please refer to the new monorepo structure.
+Stay tuned for migration guides and documentation updates!

 ### What's Here?